empty916/empty916/docs/umi-natur/README.md

 // The class name must start with uppercase export default class Count2Service extends BaseService {
     start() {
-        // The code here is executed automatically this.watch('count', ({state, actionName}) => {
+        // The code here is executed automatically，ssr mode also this.watch('count', ({state, actionName}) => {
             if (actionName === 'update' && state) {
                 this.dispatch('count2', 'update', state);